 If you want to be a specialist teacher, you simply need to complete the three unique steps illustrated below to gain your APC.

-- First, you need to hold the Associate Membership of the Dyslexia Guild (ADG), British Dyslexia Association Approved Teacher Status (ATS) or Approved Practitioner Status (APS), or hold level 5 or 7 SpLD specialist teacher/practitioner qualifications which would make you eligible for ADG/ATS/APS
+- First, you need to hold either the Associate Membership of The Dyslexia Guild (ADG), British Dyslexia Association Approved Teacher Status (ATS) or Approved Practitioner Status (APS), or hold level 5 or 7 SpLD specialist teacher/practitioner qualifications which would make you eligible for ADG/ATS/APS

 - Secondly, you need to successfully complete CCET or CPT3A (which you can take with us). then register for the British Psychological Society’s (BPS’s) Register of Qualifications in Test Use (RQTU)

 - Finally, you need to complete this module.
 You will be eligible to apply for an APC as soon as you successfully complete these three elements.

 Your straightforward route to the SpLD APC